Premium Motorsports: Car No. 28 history

+Car No. 28 results

 Car No. 49 history

 JRR made its debut in 2000 at Myrtle Beach Speedway.
 Rodney Childers was the driver of the No. 49 Southern Marine Chevy, but wrecked after 69 laps.
 JRR returned to the Busch Series at the 2001 NAPA Auto Parts 300.
 Fielding a Chevrolet, driver Andy Kirby failed to make the field.
 Their first start came at the Suncom 200, with A.J.
 Frank driving.
 He finished 39th after suffering equipment failure.
 The team made the next race at Atlanta Motor Speedway, with Carl Long finishing 42nd, followed by Bristol Motor Speedway, where they finished 43rd with Jerry McCart driving, as well finishing 42nd at Texas with Robbie Faggart.
 Frank returned at Nashville, where he finished 38th after wrecking during the race.
 At the next race at the NASCAR Subway 300, Kirby finished in 16th, the best finish for the team that year.
 Other drivers who raced for JRR that year were Joe Bush, Dick Trickle, Phil Bonifield, Brian Tyler, Philip Morris, Brian Weber, and Ken Alexander.
 The team finished 33rd in owner's points that year.
+Josh’s Eggs would be an associate sponsor for several races throughout the year, beginning with the Joe Bush entry at Richmond.

 JRR started 2002 by switching to Ford and Kirk Shelmerdine finishing 31st at Daytona.
 Faggart returned the next week with sponsorship from Rent-A-Wreck, where he finished 35th, and Craig Raudman at Las Vegas, who finished 32nd.
 Joe Buford took over the next two races, before David Starr took over at Texas.
-After that, Kirby returned to the team, and ran until the Kroger 300, when he was killed in a motorcycle accident two days after.
+After that, Kirby returned to the team, finished 6th at Talladega, and ran until the Kroger 300, when he was killed in a motorcycle accident two days after.
 They made one race with Nick Woodward, then with Dan Pardus.
 Buford, Troy Cline, and Derrike Cope finished out the year for the team.
 In 2003, the team hired Bingham and Cope to share the driving duties of the 49.
 Bingham struggled finishing races and soon moved over to the No. 39 team, while Cope would eventually be released.
 Shane Hall took over for two races, along with Carlos Contreras.
 At New Hampshire, Tammy Jo Kirk and sponsor Advil signed on.
 She ran 15 races that season with a best finish of 21st at Pikes Peak.